Insurance patent

 Under some patent laws, patents may be obtained for insurance-related inventions.
 Historically, patents could only cover the technological aspects of a new insurance invention.
 This is still the case in most countries.
 In the United States, however, recent court decisions have encouraged more inventors to file patent applications on methods of doing business.
-These patents may be used to get more comprehensive coverage of improvements in basic insurance processes, such as the methods of calculating premiums, reserves, underwriting, etc. This is causing controversy in the insurance industry as some see it as a positive development and others see it as a negative development.
+These patents may be used to get more comprehensive coverage of improvements in basic insurance processes, such as the methods of calculating insurance premiums, reserves, underwriting, etc. This is causing controversy in the insurance industry as some see it as a positive development and others see it as a negative development.